How to boost in-app purchases for your e-commerce brand

 Building customer loyalty in app

-But the brand can target other relevant triggers to convince user.
-These might include the first product selected or a shopping basket abandonment.
+But the brand can also target other relevant triggers to convince users when they are about to buy.
+These might include the first product selected or a shopping basket abandonment (the customer leaves the application without purchasing the items they have selected).

 Competitions with a purchase obligation or reserved for loyalty programme members are a good way of encouraging repeat orders.
 By activating the reward circuit, gamification mechanisms make shoppers want to continue consuming in order to reap new and ever more attractive benefits.